qiime2/qiime2.github.io/docs/_sources/overview.txt

 QIIME 2 overview
 ================

 QIIME 2 is a complete redesign and rewrite of the `QIIME 1`_ microbiome analysis pipeline.
 QIIME 2 will address many of the limitations of QIIME 1, while retaining the features that makes QIIME 1 a powerful and widely-used analysis pipeline.
+See the :doc:`key concepts <concepts>` page for details on how QIIME 2 addresses many of the limitations of QIIME 1.

 QIIME 2 is ready for experimental use while in its alpha release stage. **It currently supports an initial end-to-end microbiome analysis pipeline.** Because our microbiome analysis functionality is currently very new, QIIME 2 is not yet recommended as a replacement for QIIME 1, but we are very interested in having users test QIIME 2 and give us feedback.
 Until the QIIME 2 microbiome analysis functionality has expanded, we recommend that you continue to use `QIIME 1`_ and `Qiita`_ for your microbiome analyses, as these will provide you with complete analysis solutions supporting high-performance computing environments.